CloudGlance - Document Intelligence Platform

 Reflection - Why This Project

 CloudGlance offered the kind of problem I care most about: a real product, still evolving, where decisions about structure, behaviour, and scale actually matter.
+But what it gave me back was something I had not expected when I started.

-I'm grateful for the trust and freedom to work at this depth - to question early assumptions, refine structure, and iterate without rushing toward surface polish.
-That space made it possible to focus on clarity, consistency, and long-term resilience rather than short-term output.
+I am grateful for the trust Manish placed in me from the beginning, and the freedom to work at this depth: to question early assumptions, to refine structure, and to iterate without rushing toward surface polish.
+That space made it possible to focus on clarity, consistency and long-term resilience rather than short-term output.
+Rather than moving quickly to the next thing, I stayed with this problem long enough to see how ideas behave once implemented, and to build something that could grow without needing to be constantly rethought.